 It’s a data-driven world.
 Video is no different.
 Gathering information about the performance of your video content and the audience accessing it is essential.

-A professional video streaming platform typically delivers video analytics designed to give you insight on how many people are watching your video ad from what locations.
+A professional video streaming platform typically delivers video analytics designed to give you insight into how many people are watching your video ad from what locations.
 This data can be delivered directly to your dashboard for easy review at any time.
-With some OVPs such as DaCast you also have the possibility to sync up your Google Analytics account.
+With some OVPs such as Dacast you also have the possibility to sync up your Google Analytics account.

 7. CDN performance

 This means you get the best of both worlds.
-DaCast customers receive all of the above benefits of using an OVP, such as monetization, video analytics, APIs, vide-centric customer support, improved pricing, content management, and white label service.
+Dacast customers receive all of the above benefits of using an OVP, such as monetization, video analytics, APIs, video-centric customer support, improved pricing, content management, and white label service.
 And on top of that, they also get to distribute their content via the Akamai CDN, automatically, with no extra work and no second contract required.
-Every video will be distributed via Akamai, no exceptions.
+Every video will be distributed via Akamai, with no exceptions.

 How to select an OVP